jojonium/cs-534-project-2/README.md

-CS 534 Project 2
+# CS 534 Project 2

 ## Set up

-First, install Node.js and npm if you haven't already.
+First, install [Node.js](https://nodejs.org/en/) if you haven't already.
 Then install all the dependencies of the project:

 ```
 $ npm install